PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/get-data.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 2.
 Overview of microarray mRNA expression analysis.</strong> Patient tumor and matched normal tissue samples were interrogated on three microarray platforms (parentheses indicate number of genes).
 Normalized data for each platform was used in a computational workflow whereby a single 'unified' expression value was calculated for each gene.
-After filtering, a set of four subtypes were identified: The 'differentiated', 'immunoreactive', 'mesenchymal' and 'proliferative' subtypes were named based on work by Tothill et al. (Tothill 2010) and also by 'inspection'.
+After filtering, a set of four subtypes were identified: The 'differentiated', 'immunoreactive', 'mesenchymal' and 'proliferative' subtypes were named based on work by Tothill *et al.* (Tothill 2010) and also by 'inspection'.
 </div>

 Three microarray platforms were utilized to interrogate mRNA expression across tumor samples were assayed to derive normalized gene expression differences between tumor/matched normal pairs.
 The data processing steps integrated data from three array platforms and resulted in a 'Unified' expression dataset for 11 864 genes.
 Subsequent processing distilled a set of 1 500 genes used in a clustering algorithm to derive four expression subtypes: 'differentiated', 'immunoreactive',  'mesenchymal' and 'Proliferative'.
-The 'immunoreactive' and 'mesenchymal' names were taken from a previous analysis performed by Tothill et al. (Tothill 2010).
+The 'immunoreactive' and 'mesenchymal' names were taken from a previous analysis performed by Tothill *et al.* (Tothill 2010).

-### RNA-Sequencing
+### RNA-sequencing

 On June 6, 2016, the TCGA [announced](http://cancergenome.nih.gov/newsevents/newsannouncements/genomic-data-commons-launch) that their data would be housed under the [Genomic Data Commons](https://gdc.nci.nih.gov/) (GDC) in an attempt to centralize and harmonize access to large-scale biological data generation efforts.
 The GDC website provides extensive documentation on the growing body of [datasets](https://gdc.nci.nih.gov/about-gdc/contributed-genomic-data-cancer-research) and make available documentation on ways to [narrow searches and access data](https://gdc.nci.nih.gov/access-data).

 > *The GDC Data Portal provides access to the subset of TCGA data that has been harmonized by the GDC using its data generation and harmonization pipelines.
-TCGA data in the GDC Data Portal includes BAM files aligned to the latest human genome build, VCF files containing variants called by the GDC, and RNA-Seq expression data harmonized by the GDC.*
+TCGA data in the GDC Data Portal includes BAM files aligned to the latest human genome build, VCF files containing variants called by the GDC, and RNA-seq expression data harmonized by the GDC.*
 > <footer class="text-right"><a href="https://gdc.nci.nih.gov/gdc-tcga-data-access-matrix-users">GDC for TCGA Data Access Matrix Users</a></footer>

 At the time of writing, the Genomic Data Commons was not providing microarray data associated with the TCGA ovarian cancer study.
 Instead, the GDC is providing RNA-sequencing data for 376 patient samples (i.e. 'cases') which we focus on moving forward.